-Early offers of admission will be communicated: week of February 26, 2018
+Early offers of admission will be communicated by March 20, 2020

-If you do not receive an offer of admission by late February 2018, don't panic!
+If you do not receive an offer of admission by March 20, 2020, don't panic!
 It simply means that the SAF requires additional marks before we can confidently make an admission decision for you.

 We will hold onto your application file and you will be considered for May offers of admission.